 The naturopathic medicine team at Southwestern

-National Director of Naturopathic Medicine Katherine Anderson, N.D., F.A.B.N.O. leads the naturopathic medicine team at CTCA at Southwestern Regional Medical Center (Southwestern).
+Katherine Anderson, N.D., F.A.B.N.O., Chief of the Division of Naturopathic Medicine at CTCA, leads the naturopathic medicine team at CTCA at Southwestern Regional Medical Center (Southwestern).
 The team is comprised of experienced naturopathic clinicians, each with a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.

 The naturopathic team at Southwestern specializes in oncology.
 About half of the staff has completed a two-year specialized residency program in integrative naturopathic oncology.
-Some are also acupunturists as well.
+Some are also acupuncturists as well.

 Low level energy laser therapy